cicarulez/discord-overlay/README.md

 - Shows speaking and muted status at a glance
 - Lightweight Electron app that can stay on top of other windows

+Windows fullscreen note
+On Windows, the overlay can be shown over games only when the game runs in Windowed or Borderless Fullscreen (windowed borderless) mode.

+When a game uses Exclusive Fullscreen, it bypasses the Desktop Window Manager (DWM) and renders directly via the GPU.
+In this mode, regular OS windows (including Electron overlays) cannot be drawn on top.
+This is a Windows technical limitation, not an app bug.

 Requirements
 - Node.js 18 LTS or newer
 - A Discord Bot token with the required gateway intents enabled